Delaware River Viaduct: Design and construction

-Construction of the bridge was described in a 1909 article by Abraham Burton Cohen, then a draftsman for the Delaware, Lackawanna and Western Railroad, who went on to design the Tunkhannock Viaduct, an even larger structure on the railroad's Clarks Summit-Hallstead Cut-Off.
+Construction of the bridge was described in a 1909 article by Abraham Burton Cohen, then a draftsman for the Delaware, Lackawanna and Western Railroad, who went on to design the Tunkhannock Viaduct, an even larger structure on the railroad's Clarks Summit–Hallstead Cut-Off.

 The footings were excavated down to bedrock, which ranges from 26 ft to 53 ft below the surface.
 A total of 51376 cuft of concrete and 627 tons of reinforcing steel were used to construct this bridge.

 At its completion, the viaduct was thought to be the largest reinforced concrete structure built with a continuous pour process.

 There is no known evidence to support the legend that several workers fell into the concrete during construction and could not be extracted because of the need to keep pouring.
+This legend has been attached to other large concrete structures, including Hoover Dam.

 The bridge was completed on December 1, 1910, about a year before the cut-off opened, which allowed construction trains to haul building materials to work sites east of the bridge.

 Disuse and proposals for possible future use

 The tracks on the viaduct were removed by Conrail in March 1989, five years after removal took place on the New Jersey section of the cut-off.
 Graffiti, cracking cement, other forms of concrete degradation and the growth of weeds all pose threats to structure following more than 30 years of disuse.

 As of 2019, the Pennsylvania Northeast Railroad Authority (PNRRA) is gathering funding to commission a study to update the 2009 estimates of the costs of restoring service, including the bridge repairs.

-In September 2020, Amtrak proposed the restoration of rail service between Scranton and New York City at somepoint before 2035.
-The restoration of service along the Lackawana Railroad's previous route would require substantial repairs to the bridge as well as the reconstruction of the Lackawanna Cut-Off.
+In September 2020, Amtrak proposed the restoration of rail service between Scranton and New York City at some point before 2035.
+The restoration of service along the Lackawanna Railroad's previous route would require substantial repairs to the bridge as well as the reconstruction of the Lackawanna Cut-Off.
 In 2011, New Jersey Transit began reconstructing a 7.3 mile stretch of the 28 mile Lackawanna Cutoff in order to restore rail service to Andover, New Jersey.